-The 6 best Mint alternatives to replace the budgeting app that shut down
+The 5 best Mint alternatives to replace the budgeting app that shut down - Engadget

 The mobile app is mostly self-explanatory.
 The main dashboard shows your net worth; your four most recent transactions; a month-over-month spending comparison; income month-to-date; upcoming bills; an investments snapshot; a list of any goals you've set; and, finally, a link to your month-in-review.
 That month-in-review is more detailed than most, delving into cash flow; top income and expense categories; cash flow trends; changes to your net worth, assets and liabilities; plus asset and liability breakdowns.
 In February 2024, Monarch expanded on the net worth graph, so that if you click on the Accounts tab you can see how your net worth changed over different periods of time, including one month, three months, six months, a year or all time.

-On the main screen, you’ll also find tabs for accounts, transactions, cash flow, budget and recurring.
+On the main screen, you'll also find tabs for savings and checking accounts (and all others as well), transactions, cash flow, budget and recurring.
 Like many of the other apps featured here, Monarch can auto-detect recurring expenses and income, even if it gets the category wrong.
 (They all do to an extent.)
-Expense categories are marked by emoji, which you can customize if you’re so inclined.
+Expense categories are marked by emoji, which you can customize if you're so inclined.

 Monarch Money uses a combination of networks to connect with banks, including Plaid, MX and Finicity, a competing network owned by Mastercard.
 (I have a quick explainer on Plaid, the industry standard in this space, toward the end of this guide.)
 As part of an update in late December, Monarch has also made it easier to connect through those other two networks, if for some reason Plaid fails.
 Similar to NerdWallet, I found myself completing two-factor authentication every time I wanted to get past the Plaid screen to add another account.
 Notably, Monarch is the only other app I tested that allows you to grant access to someone else in your family — likely a spouse or financial advisor.
 Monarch also has a Chrome extension for importing from Mint, though really this is just a shortcut for downloading a CSV file, which you'll have to do regardless of where you choose to take your Mint data.